 Early computer game history often gets overlooked.

 Along the way I found a few kernels of computer game history so far off the beaten path that they’ve never been written about before.
+But before we get into that, I should explain the concept of type-in games for those of you who are unfamiliar.

 That’s exactly what computer gamers did in the ‘70s and early ‘80s.
 Before discs or disks or cartridges or cassettes there were games on paper.
 A number of computer magazines included free games in the form of typable program listings, essentially the low-tech equivalent of including a demo disc or sampler.